 In addition to our internal product development efforts, we also selectively license the NAV Technology Platform to other leading biotechnology and pharmaceutical companies, which we refer to as NAV Technology Licensees.
-As of March 31, 2023, our NAV Technology Platform was being applied in one commercialized product (Zolgensma®), and the preclinical and clinical development of a number of partnered programs.
+As of June 30, 2023, our NAV Technology Platform was being applied in one commercialized product, Zolgensma[®], and the preclinical and clinical development of a number of other licensed products.
 Licensing the NAV Technology Platform allows us to maintain our internal product development focus on our core disease indications and therapeutic areas while still expanding the NAV gene therapy pipeline, developing a greater breadth of treatments for patients, providing additional technological and potential clinical proof-of-concept for our NAV Technology Platform and creating potential additional revenue.